cheiff/dbcompair/README.md

-dbcompair
+dbcompare
 =========

-Object Oriented PHP project which will compair two databases for changes
+Object Oriented PHP project which will compare two databases for changes

 base
 ====